 Can You Stream on Twitch Using a Laptop?

 In short, yes, you can stream from your laptop.
-You just need to make sure it meets the minimum requirements.
+You just need to make sure it meets the minimum requirements for Twitch streaming.
 On top of your laptop, you’ll need to look into some software options as well as some auxiliary hardware that will make life easier as you start streaming.

 - CPU: Intel Core i5-4670 or AMD equivalent